Tips and Training >> Definitions >> Town Hall

 If the locations are at hotel facilities such as ballrooms or conference facilities the cost to communicate between them adds about $5,000 per location, bringing a budgetary cost to about $25,000 per host site and $15,000 for each remote site.

-Food and beverage services add to the costs, as many other hotel or conference facility services.
+Food and beverage services add to the costs, as do many other hotel or conference facility services.

 Advantages of a Town Hall Business Meeting